 (Pelle Almgren/vox, Ralf Leeman/gtr, Perzi Perzborn/dr) July 2009

 Flushed by the resounding success of the previous two gigs, this was a local variant, to which almost 40 people turned up.
 I even got the contrabass out.
-But at this point, I decided that an easy life was preferable to these sorts of gigs, and would certainly be cheaper.
+But following this, I decided that an easy life was preferable, and would certainly be cheaper.

 (Pelle Almgren/vox, Rich Davenport/gtr, Steve Budney/dr) March 2008